1tech23/Projects/README.md

-# Publish Folder to GitHub Tool
+# GitHub File Publishing Tool
 Just bash it.
 Nothing else to do, other than you will have to choose a commit name.

 # EasyInstaller